§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 Chapter, any reasonable rules, regulations, and orders that are necessary to require that all

-other pipelines not covered by Subsection D of this Section, together with any fittings, tie-overs, appliances, and equipment, which are constructed in this state shall be buried,
+other pipelines not covered by Subsection D of this Section, together with any fittings,

-(1) Pipelines in active use and those not in active use but whose owner anticipates
+maintained, or removed from the right-of-way or lease according to the following provisions: (1) Pipelines in active use and those not in active use but whose owner anticipates

-conservation and shall be maintained during the course of the useful and active life of the
+and shall be maintained during the course of the useful and active life of the lines at a depth

-lines at a depth determined by the commissioner to be substantially equivalent to the original
+determined by the secretary to be substantially equivalent to the original depth of burial.
+The

-depth of burial.
-The commissioner may by rule grant such exceptions or variances from this
+secretary may by rule grant such exceptions or variances from this provision as may be

-provision as may be necessary for pipelines buried under navigable streams or water bottoms
+necessary for pipelines buried under navigable streams or water bottoms as provided for in

-as provided for in Subsection D of this Section.
+Subsection D of this Section.

 investigation to determine if the line, or any portion thereof, constitutes an obstruction which